texttest/capturemock/README.txt

 Test suite:

-    The complete test suite (which uses Texttest) is provided in this download under "tests".
+    The complete test suite (which uses Texttest) can be downloaded from Github at https://github.com/texttest/capturemock-selftest.
 It has a wealth of little example programs contained in it.
-It should be possible to run it via texttest.py -d <path to tests>
-    (if you install TextTest, of course)

 Bugs/Support:

-    Write to the mailing list at texttest-users@lists.sourceforge.net Report bugs in the Launchpad bugtracker at https://bugs.launchpad.net/capturemock
+    Write to the mailing list at texttest-users@lists.sourceforge.net Report bugs in the Github bugtracker at https://github.com/texttest/capturemock